 PhD candidate BF Schuman joins the regular panelists to discuss possible developments in the future of warfare and their effects, from artificial intelligence to robotics.
 Recorded 17 September 2017.

-Attending: Parni, Hos, Michael O, Michael C, guest: Boaz
+Attending: Parni, Hos, Michael O, Michael C, guest: BFS

 BF Schuman is a PhD candidate at the University of Toronto, where he works on the history of logic, and on contemporary philosophy of language.
 He also teaches and translates Latin.
 In his spare time, he reads about medieval and ancient strategy and just-war theory.
 He is a pacifist.